coder/terraform-provider-coderd/docs/data-sources/user.md

 page_title: "coderd_user Data Source - terraform-provider-coderd"
 subcategory: ""
 description: |-
-  An existing user on the coder deployment
+  An existing user on the Coder deployment
 ---

 # coderd_user (Data Source)

-An existing user on the coder deployment
+An existing user on the Coder deployment